coryair/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Enable root SSH Access

+On each machine, update the root password by
+`sudo -i`
+`passwd root`

 If `root` SSH access is enabled for each of your machines you can skip this section.

 By default, a new `debian` install disables SSH access for the `root` user.
 This is done for security reasons as the `root` user has total administrative control of unix-like systems.
 If a weak password is used on a machine connected to the internet, well, let's just say it's only a matter of time before your machine belongs to someone else.
 As mentioned earlier, we are going to enable `root` access over SSH in order to streamline the steps in this tutorial.
 Security is a tradeoff, and in this case, we are optimizing for convenience.
 Log on to each machine via SSH using your user account, then switch to the `root` user using the `su` command: